carsonfeng/xogen/README.md

 ### Options

-- `-input` specifies the input directory for models
-- `-output` specifies the output directory for dao code
+- `-model_path` specifies the path of model.
+For Example: `testcases/models/models.go`
+- `-models` specifies the xorm model struct names, separated by comma ',' .
+For Example: `DemoTeamModel1,DemoUserModel2`
-- `-pkg` specifies the name of the package for dao code
+- `-output_dao` specifies the path of dao output.
+For Example: `testcases/daos/demo_daos.go`
-- `-url` specifies the database connection url
-- `-table` specifies the database table name for models
+- `-model_import` specifies imported package of model.
+For Example: `xogen/testcases/models`

+### Integrated with your projects
+Step 1: Build a tools project.
+Follow the examples of `main.go` and `./testcases/templated.go` in this project.